Rush will be back tomorrow, but in the meantime, this is your undocumented anchorman, Mark Stein, sitting in.

 A lot of people don't even want a cool president.

-Uh but the the idea of a cool president is a bit problematic when he's quite so cool about death and devastation.
+But the idea of a cool president is a bit problematic when he's quite so cool about death and devastation.

 And a few days after the Christmas Day attempted bombing, he wrote an article titled Not So Scary Terror.

-The Detroit plot was, quote, pretty unserious, Iglesias declared, quote, and even if you did manage to blow up an airplane in mid-air, that would be both a very serious crime and a great tragedy, but hardly a first order national security threat, unquote.
+Quote, and even if you did manage to blow up an airplane in mid-air, that would be both a very serious crime and a great tragedy, but hardly a first-order national security threat, unquote.

-Hardly a first order national security threat, unquote.
+it would still be no big deal, hardly a first order national security threat, unquote.

-Because they are symbols of apart from anything else, of the great Satan's technological superiority.
+Because they are symbols of, apart from anything else, of the great Satan's technological superiority.

-He could be pulling down a six-figure salary anywhere in the world, but he tells the flight school guy, I don't need to know about landing the plane.
+He could be pulling down a six-figure salary anywhere in the world, but he tells the flight school guy, I don't need to know about landing the plane because he's only planning on making one flight one time through the office window of the World Trade Center.

-And the reason they the reason that so delighted the jihadist mindset, that you had all those people jumping up and down in the street, remember on the streets of Ramallah until uh uh until Yasser Arafat ordered them to cut the feed, they were all jumping up and down in the street passing out candy, oh Alahu Agbar, what a great day.
+And the reason that so delighted the jihadist mindset, that you had all those people jumping up and down in the street, remember on the streets of Ramallah until Yasser Arafat ordered them to cut the feed, they were all jumping up and down in the street, passing out candy.

-Happy days uh here again.
+Happy days here again.

 They loved it.

-The masters of modernity, the symbols of modernity, airliners and skyscrapers are brought down uh by men who have nothing but box cutters but are driven by faith.
+The masters of modernity, the symbols of modernity, airliners and skyscrapers are brought down by men who have nothing but box cutters but are driven by faith.

-And that's why bringing down an American airliner is a hugely important symbolic act uh to these guys.
+And that's why bringing down an American airliner is a hugely important symbolic act to these guys.

-Uh it's happened before, of course.
+It's happened before, of course.

 But the difference then was that this wasn't part of a sustained campaign.

-But there's another reason why this is an objectively disgusting thing, too.
+But there's another reason why this is an objectively disgusting thing too.

 It's not a tiny peripheral percentage.

-Uh so the idea that this is something that the United States uh can uh can somehow withstand.
+So the idea that this is something that the United States can somehow withstand, I mean, there's a level of cynicism here.

-And that meant that people would die in shopping centers, people would die at bus stations, people would die just strolling in the park, uh, and someone happened to have a nail bomb and lots of people got killed.
+And that meant that people would die in shopping centers, people would die at bus stations, people would die just strolling in the park, and someone happened to have a nail bomb and lots of people got killed.

 There's something very wrong.